nickdelnano/technical-blog/content/posts/aws-lake-formation-self-hosted-engines.md

 I've filed [issue #10226](https://github.com/apache/iceberg/issues/10226) about this.

-This can be worked around by
+This can be worked around
-- Creating a table using Glue APIs.
-My use-case is for client IAMs to have no S3 permissions and only Lake Formation grants, so I use `glue create-table` with `--open-table-format-input`.
-See [here](https://docs.aws.amazon.com/lake-formation/latest/dg/creating-iceberg-tables.html).
+- Create a table using Glue APIs.
+My use-case is for client IAMs to have no S3 permissions and only Lake Formation grants, so I use `glue create-table` with [special parameters](https://docs.aws.amazon.com/lake-formation/latest/dg/creating-iceberg-tables.html).
-- Creating a separate catalog instance without the Lake Formation properties and run DDL through this catalog.
+- Run DDL through a separate Spark/Flink catalog instance without the Lake Formation properties.